jhegedus42/welcome_the_lion_on_your_path/README.md

-# The goal of this project is to create a "good" docker image for ML/"AI" dev, more specifically, for using Stan's implementation of Hamiltonian Monte Carlo methods, a fully Bayesian approach for ML
+# The goal of this project is to create a "good" docker image for ML/"AI" dev

+More specifically, the current focus of this project is Stan's implementation of a Hamiltonian Monte Carlo based posterior sampler, a fully Bayesian approach for ML.

-These script files to develop a docker image which can be used for Stan and related programming (it is supposed to be something that works out of the box for ML and particalarly for Scala and Stan).
+These are script files which are used to develop a docker image that
+provides a full stack ML dev environment, a turn key solution, to make it easy to use Scala and Stan for ML dev.

-Part of the goal is to compile Stan to JS.
+The original motivation, to create this docker image, was to compile Stan to JS.

 ----